unchartedsoftware/aperture-tiles/docs/src/docs/development/advanced/custom-tiling/readme.md

 The following sections describe how to generate a tile pyramid from your raw data by creating your own custom generation code.

-## <a name="custom-tiling"></a> Custom Tiling Jobs ##
+## Custom Tiling Jobs ##

 If your source data is not character delimited or if it contains non-numeric fields, you may need to create custom code to parse it and create a tile pyramid.
 Creating custom tile generation code involves:

-- [Defining Your Data Structure](#define-data-structure) by specifying how to:
+- [Defining Your Data Structure](#defining-your-data-structure) by specifying how to:
     - Structure your source data while it is:
         - Processed by the tiling job
         - Written to the Avro tile set
     - Combine multiple records that fall in the same tile bin
     - Read and write to the tile set
 - [Binning Your Data](#binning-your-data) by specifying how to:
     - Parse your source data
     - Transform the parsed data into the Avro tile set